JiazhaoLi/JiazhaoLi.github.io/_pages/about.md

 # About Me
 I am the fourth-year Ph.D.
-Candidate from University of Michigan, Ann Arbor supervied by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).
+Candidate from University of Michigan, Ann Arbor supervised by [Dr. V.G.Vinod Vydiswaran](http://www-personal.umich.edu/~vgvinodv/).

 # Research
-My research interests are Cyber Security (red-team, backdoor attack & defense of LLMs), Generative models, Health informatics.
+My research interests are Generative models and health informatics.

 <p><span style="color:DarkBlue">I am set to graduate in July 2024 and am currently seeking full-time positions in Applied MLE, Software Engineer, Research Scientist roles for 2024.
 Should you have any available opportunities, I would greatly appreciate it if you could contact me at email jiazhaol at umich dot edu !
 Thank you! </span>.</p>